Damocod/auto-citizenship-italyba/README.txt

 - Before running this bot for the first time, some configuration needs to be done.

 Configuration:
+- Rename config.ini.example file to config.ini if it is not done yet.
 - Open config.ini with a text editor.
 - Set your Prenotami credentials and any other configurations.
 - The media file that can be chosen in config.ini works as an alarm